datasets/cervical-cancer/README.md

 This is dataset about cervical cancer occurrences.
+Cervical cancer is one the most frequent cancer diseases that occur to women.
+This dataset is showing some factors that might influence cervical cancer.

 ## Data